9 Important Slavic Gods and Goddesses

 Other Gods of Slavic Mythology

 Though not as venerated as the three main gods, the other gods in Slavic Mythology were much revered and respected.
-Down below, you will find the list of gods that instilled wonder and fascination within the daily lives of all the Slavs that followed them

-Dazbog, the God of Prosperity
+Dazbog: The God of Prosperity

 Connected to riches and bounties, Dazbog, the god of prosperity, was deemed a hero among the Slavic peoples.
 Being the son of Svarog, he was also a solar deity who stood as a cultural icon in Slavic beliefs.
 He was associated with fortune and was often said to visit homes and distribute gifts among its inhabitants to people of good hearts.

 His great characterization also had its connections to prosperity.
 To ancient Slavs, he was the savior in winter.
-Hence, any bountiful events such as a good harvest for the winter would directly be accredited to Dazbog.
+Hence, any bountiful event such as a good harvest for the winter would directly be accredited to Dazbog.
 He was also connected to wolves.
 As such, wolves were considered sacred by many Slavic nations and were forbidden to be slain.

-Belobog, the God of Light
+Belobog: The God of Light

 It is said that Light keeps all dangers at bay.
 Such is the importance of a torch in the middle of a dark forest.
 Whatever hounds in the darkness are halted in their approach by the halo of a merrily crackling torch.
 You are safe for the moment because the Light is protecting you.
 You smile and continue to walk as the torch lights your way.